Forgiveness is the fragrance that the violet sheds on the heel that has crushed it.

 Honourable mentions:

-There are so many violets, I could go on and on.
 Santa Maria Novella Violetta is a gorgeous Perfume That I Haven’t Bought Yet (that’s a big category for me).
-Jessica at Beauty Guru NYC bought a bottle on our recent SMN shopping trip in Miami.
-I got Rosa but desperately want the Violetta.
-It is perfection!
-Aroma M Geisha Violet is lovely soft violet veil, and even though I tried it ages ago, I am thinking I might need some.
 The simple yet pretty Demeter Violet is perfect for the perfume minimalist as it smells super soft, and just like a violet, nothing more, nothing less.
 Sage Machado Amethyst adds a little lilac to the violet, which just makes it prettier.
 There is beautiful green and goregous L’Artisan Parfumer Verte Violette, but this is discontinued.
-My daughter was in NYC a few years ago and stumbled into a boutique that had a bottle and snagged it for me.

 You must be logged in to post a comment.